equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 If you need to resize an image that a clumsy designer sent you in wrong size, or you need to do some simple css sprice or image alteration for which [Gimp](https://www.gimp.org/) would be good enough check out [Pixlr](https://pixlr.com).
-Pixlr is a online Photoshop wanabe that contains lot of features (yes layers included).
+Pixlr is a online Photoshop wannabe that contains lot of features (yes layers included).
 You can can install Chrome extension for Pixlr that will give you bit better usable interface.